Author Archives: Library Relations

 PLI PLUS offers unlimited electronic access to more than 4,500 downloadable, searchable, and editable legal forms ready for use in your practice.
 In an effort to highlight this unique content type, we’ve selected one form per month and made it available for anyone to download for free – no subscription required.

-June’s free form:
+August’s free form:

 More information about Legal Forms & Checklists: